rosshigson/Catalina/source/lcc/src/catalina_p2_native.md

                   }
                }
                else {
-                  // NOTE: INDIRx(VREGP) is a register read, not an indirect read
-                  // print(" rdlong RI, %s\n wrlong RI, --PTRA ' stack ARG\n", src);
-                  print(" mov RI, %s\n wrlong RI, --PTRA ' stack ARG\n", src);
+                  /* NOTE: INDIRx(VREGP) is a register read, not an indirect read */ print(" mov RI, %s\n wrlong RI, --PTRA ' stack ARG\n", src);
                }
             }
             else {
-               // for anything not matched yet, assume the result is in the node's target register
+               /* for anything not matched yet, assume the result is in the node's target register */
 #ifdef DIAGNOSTIC
                print ("' Fallback Processing\n");
 #endif